JSON Index

 ### How to verify it is being used

-If `numEntriesScannedPostFilter` is greater than zero, the query fell back to the default execution path.
-Verify that:
+If Pinot falls back to the default execution path, verify that:

 * The query option `useIndexBasedDistinctOperator` is set to `true`.